hyperledger-archives/sawtooth-raft/adhoc/README.md

 After you have stopped a node, you can use `docker-compose start` with the appropriate `-p` flag to restart the stopped node.

+## Applying workload on a network

+A workload generator can be started against the network using the `workload.yaml` compose file.
+To change the rate from the default, set the `RATE` environment variable prior to running the compose command.

+For example, to start a workload of 2 TPS against the network, do:

+    ```
+    RATE=2 docker-compose -f workload.yaml up
+    ```

+To stop the workload, use `stop` or `down` with `workload.yaml`.